University and Programme Information

 - Weekly one day practicum

 - Six to eight weeks long-term engagements between semesters

-9. Does Azim Premji University have a tie up with other Universities or schools for practical experience?
+10. Does Azim Premji University have a tie up with other Universities or schools for practical experience?

 The University strongly believes that student learning is enriched by a variety of learning experiences;

 - Close working with the Azim Premji Foundation Field Institutes

 - Partnerships with other organizations for fieldwork, student projects